 When Should GFCI Be Used?

 Calgarians, like all Canadians, must follow the Canadian Electrical Code.
-In new construction, this Code mandates GFCI installation whenever an electrical outlet is located near a source of water, specifically:
+In new construction, this Code mandates GFCI installation whenever type of electrical outlet is located near a source of water, specifically:

 - Indoors, 1.5 metres or less from a sink (in kitchens, bathrooms, laundry rooms, and so on)

 - Outdoors, 2.5 metres or less above finished grade (for example, a driveway or pool deck).
 The swimming pool and hot tub wiring must be protected with GFCIs.

 While GFCIs are not required in older houses at the present time, they are a highly recommended safety measure.
 In fact, we recommend GFCI installation throughout your home; this is a relatively inexpensive electrical upgrade that will provide an extra measure of protection for you and your family.

 Installing GFCIs is one of those home electrical projects you shouldn’t try to do yourself.
 It is all too easy to make a mistake with electrical DIY fixes.
 Professional installation is important so that your new GFCIs will work correctly and safely.

 How To Test A GFCI Outlet?